 New York City’s housing market is unlike any other.
 Buying your first home in the city may require a large amount of cash, but it’s also a tremendous accomplishment: Once you sign the papers, you will own a home in one of the greatest, most dynamic cities on earth.

 Prospective homebuyers in New York face heated competition.
 Buyers end up in bidding wars over properties due to lack of inventory, which drives up prices even further.
-It is expected that 6,500 newly constructed units will be released in 2015, which could help dampen competition in the market.
+It is estimated that 22,000 newly constructed units will be released in 2019, which could help dampen competition in the market.
 As a first-time buyer, how do you gain an edge?

 As you begin your search for a new home, it is essential to be prepared.